Ceyed/hamtapay-gold-price-inquiry/README.md

 At the time, I had limited experience with microservices and had never worked with tools like Nx, gRPC, or end-to-end testing.
 As a result, a significant portion of the time was spent learning these technologies.
 The first day and a half were dedicated to researching project structure, exploring best practices, and seeking advice from friends.

+I had to skip some of the tests due to a time crunch.
+I covered the basics, but there are a few more I wanted to add

 Despite the challenges, the project provided a valuable learning experience and helped me grow significantly as a developer.

 ## Known Issues